q-omar/tactical-nuke-/README.md

 # tactical-nuke

-Force quit all apps currently open, useful for a system that is unresponsive.
+WIP: Force quit all apps currently open, useful for a system that is unresponsive.